PentHertz/RF-Swift/docs/workspace-gui.md

   auto-classify.
 Built-in types come from Go and custom types persist in the selected workspace.
 - Findings: read/write `findings.json`.
+- Host audio (Linux/macOS): `HostAudioStatus` reports which audio server runs (PulseAudio or PipeWire), whether its TCP module is loaded on the configured `pulse_server` port and whether the port answers; `HostAudioEnable` / `HostAudioDisable` load or unload it (engine doctor);
+  `SetMissionHostAudio(id, enable)` does the same from a container target's context menu and remembers the choice (`hostAudioOff` in `mission.json`), which `StartMission` honours.
+Creation (`noAudio`) and start load the module by default, exactly what the CLI's `run` does, because a container's `PULSE_SERVER` points at that module.
+Windows containers use the WSLg socket and see none of this; Nix environments play sound natively.
 - USB passthrough: `USBBackend`/`ListHostUSB`/`VMUSBInfo` plus
   `AttachHostUSB`/`DetachHostUSB` (macOS: Lima QMP hot-plug) and `AttachWinUSB`/`DetachWinUSB`/`UnshareWinUSB` (Windows: usbipd-win into the